salay/Sets-Lesson/README.md

 - You do not care about the order of items in the set

 EXAMPLES OF SETS:
+- The items you wear: hat, shirt, jacket, pants, and so on
+- Types of birds
+- All the different languages

 KINDS OF SETS:
 - Finite: limited number of members.